Find A New Way Forwards

 What we do

-There are three layers to the programmes.
-We combine outdoor activities, with mental resilience coaching, where participants can build a long term network of friendships and support.
+The 5 day residential programmes combine outdoor activities, with mental resilience coaching, where participants can build a long term network of friendships and support.

 This gives participants the tools to manage themselves, helping them to deal with not just what’s happened in the past or what they’re going through right now, but also any challenges they may face in the future.
 This is empowering.